 At least, this is what they had all been taught as children.
 There were a few who, in hushed, secretive whispers, spoke of the The Benevolence as oppressors and despots who had murdered the good Lords Dyad; but once again the event was so long ago that it was impossible for any living to say what was the truth of it.

 In the darkness of the second moon of the frozen time, The Benevolence had made a food decree.
 They said it was a revelation of The Way and all must follow it.
 It was known as The Way of Veganuary, and it was the time that Spindle hated the most.
 At the best of times, those who labored in the Function Swards had precious little meat to eat; but during the whole of the second moon of the frozen time none could eat of the meat nor or the milk of the animals.
 This, The Benevolence decreed, was for their faith and patience, and for the good of all Pneumania.

-If you’ve not heard, Veganuary is a thing primarily being pushed in the UK, though it is gaining speed here in the United States, as well.
-You simply give up all animal products–meats, fats, and dairy–just as you’re feeling particular depressed by the end of the holiday season.
+If you’ve not heard, Veganuary is a “thing” primarily in the UK, though it is gaining speed here in the United States, as well.
+You simply give up all animal products–like meats, fats, and dairy–just as you’re feeling particular depressed by the end of the holiday season and the long dark of winter.
 If you’re British, this is especially jolly coming as it does during Dry January, when you’re also giving up all alcohol.

 What a treat.

 Diets low in fat, and particularly saturated fat such as animals tend to produce, are closely associated with depression.
 Now association isn’t causation, as we all ought to know by now, but there is a possible mechanism to explain this.
-Most of your hormonal production system relies on saturated fat to build.
-Deny it the right building blocks, and your “seasonal affective disorder” is liable to get far worse.
+Most of your hormonal production system relies on saturated fat.
+Deny your hormones the right building blocks, and your seasonal affective disorder is liable to get far worse.